 Prepare the cashew nuts for blending - soak them in hot water for 20-30 minutes.
 After soaking, blend with a couple of tablespoons of water to form a smooth paste.
 Keep this aside for later.

 In a wok, heat the ghee and add the chopped onions.
 Saute until they are browned.
-This should take you around 15 minutes.
+This will take you around 15 minutes.

 Once the onions are browned, add the marinated chicken to the wok, and continue to saute, using a spatula to move the chicken pieces around to cook them evenly.